cgauvi/postgis_turbo_docker/R/db_setup/README.md

   Where `here::here()` should point to `R` folder

-  Running these multi statements scripts seems impossible in R, but should be fine in python with `psycopg2`
+2. The 2nd (best) options is to run these multi statements scripts semi automcaticall in python using `./sql_cmd_db.py`. _Note_: running multi statement sql commands seems impossible in R, but is fine in python with `psycopg2`